reasonset/localwebmediaplayer/README.md

 ## Configuration

-Copy `sample.lighttpd.conf` and edit it.
+Copy `sample/lighttpd.conf` and edit it.

 * `server.username` to your user name.
 * `server.groupname` to your user group name.